 Employers typically use online ability tests at an early stage in the recruitment process and there is a trend towards using online games as part of this.
 You could also encounter a new twist in games-based assessment: the virtual reality test.
 This is not yet in widespread use, but we expect more employers to adopt it over the next twelve months.
 It involves wearing a virtual reality headset to immerse yourself in various simulated situations to which you have to respond.

-- Find out about psychometric tests and try practice tests
+- Find out more about psychometric tests

 - Find out more about virtual reality exercises and games-based assessments, and the employers that use them